Mr-MeerMoazzam/Set-Up-CUDA-cuDNN-on-Ubuntu-20.04/Install Nvidia Drivers on Ubunto/README.md

 Let us see all commands and step-by-step instructions in details.

 ## Detailed Steps
+### Note
+Before Going to start installing anything, it is recommended to check the compatibility versions of [Tensorflow](https://www.tensorflow.org/install/source#gpu) and [Onnx](https://onnxruntime.ai/docs/execution-providers/CUDA-ExecutionProvider.html) to find out which versions suits best for your needs.

 ##### Finding out information about your GPU by executing this command.
 ```sudo lshw -C display```